Akbi47/backoffice-web/README.md

 ## Description

-Login and Dashboard Admin page project using reactjs, authentication using flag data checking saved in redux toolkit store.
+Login page and Admin dashboard page using reactjs, use redux toolkit for authentication when login

 ## Installation